cbeyls/slimbox/tags/1.8/README.txt

 example.jpg		An example image used on the example page.
 README.txt		The file you are reading. css/*			The Slimbox stylesheet and its associated images.
-You can edit them to customize Slimbox appearance. js/mootools.js		The minified version of mootools v1.3.2 including only the modules required by Slimbox. js/slimbox.js		The minified version of Slimbox, plus the editable autoloading code using default options. src/slimbox.js		The Slimbox source.
+You can edit them to customize Slimbox appearance.
+				You can choose between the standard slimbox.css or slimbox-rtl.css which is designed for right-to-left languages. js/mootools.js		The minified version of mootools v1.3.2 including only the modules required by Slimbox. js/slimbox.js		The minified version of Slimbox, plus the editable autoloading code using default options. src/slimbox.js		The Slimbox source.
 Contains many comments and is not suitable for production use (needs to be minified first).